 - Smooth out wrinkles and you are ready to go!

 Note that for knee-high stockings, the top band should be two fingers below the bend of the knee.

-Donning Tall-Length Pressure Hosiery
+Donning Thigh-Length Pressure Hosiery

 - Grab the silicone band and turn it inside out.

 - Hold the extremities and slide your leg inside the stocking until it feels tight.

 - Next, grab the stocking at the base and make a few creases and pull it towards the top.

 - Place the toes in the right place.

 - Raise the stocking and distribute the compression evenly over the thigh.

 - Finally, smooth out any wrinkles.